alexzhang13/InfiniAttention/README.md

 I've also removed the Tensorflow implementation, but may re-visit it in the future.

-I originally adapted this for a [`infiniattention/infiniattn_transformer.py`](https://github.com/alexzhang13/InfiniAttention/blob/main/infiniattention/infiniattn_transformer.py), but I have stripped down the repo to just refer to [`infiniattention/infini_attn.py`](https://github.com/alexzhang13/InfiniAttention/blob/main/infini_attn.py) contains just the InfiniAttention layer.
+I originally adapted this for a [`infiniattention/infiniattn_transformer.py`](https://github.com/alexzhang13/InfiniAttention/blob/main/infiniattention/infiniattn_transformer.py), but I have stripped down the repo to just refer to [`infiniattention/infini_attn.py`](https://github.com/alexzhang13/InfiniAttention/blob/main/infini_attn.py), which contains just the InfiniAttention layer and a simple unit test.
 If you want to quickly adapt it, just modify the model from [Transformer-XL](https://github.com/kimiyoung/transformer-xl/).

 ## Prerequisite